 This position is full-time contractual, paid at a rate of $16/hour.
 The position is based in the Canal Trust office in Williamsport, MD, and teleworking from your home, but considerable time will be spent working in the Park and adjacent communities.
 This position is expected to work some evenings and weekends with compensatory time off.

 No additional benefits are provided for this contract position, though significant training and networking opportunities are available.
 As this is a contract position, no taxes or other deductions will be taken from your paycheck.

 The C&O Canal Trust is committed to providing equal employment opportunity for all persons regardless of race, color, religion, national origin, marital status, political affiliation, sexual orientation or gender identity, disability, sex, or age.

-Submit resume, cover letter, and three professional references to Director of Programs and Partnerships Becky Curtis at Curtis@CanalTrust.org by December 31st for consideration.
+Submit resume, cover letter, and three professional references to Director of Programs and Partnerships Heather Barnes at Barnes@canaltrust.org by June 18, 2021, for consideration.